tahsin4466/StartASM/README.md

 - Labels are any word within single quotes *'likeThis'*
 - Comments are any string within double quotes *"Like this"*

-StartASM contains a simple terminal, akin to higher-level languages.
+StartASM contains a simple terminal akin to higher-level languages.
 Methods `input` and `output` work strictly with dynamic data stored in registers, whereas there's a seperate `print` statement to allow easy user prompts and debugging.
 All outputs and inputs are on the same line unless expressly preceded by a `print newline`.

 Check the 'code' folder for examples.
 'ExampleCode' is a file that provides no syntax errors, whereas the other files are test cases for the compiler.
-The 'Long' examples are for benchmarking the compiler and it's efficiency/ Here is a simple StartASM program that calculates how long the user has left till drinking age.
+The 'Long' examples are for benchmarking the compiler and its efficiency/ Here is a simple StartASM program that calculates how long the user has left till the legal drinking age.

 ```
 comment "Let's set a constant 21 and ask the user for their age"